 Because ghee tastes like the richest, smoothest butter you’ve ever had, and coconut cream has a very rich, aromatic flavor, I really love this version better than the dairy-loaded kind.

-Why I love this recipe for lunch time:
+Why I love this recipe for meal prep

 Here’s a real-life work from home confession for you: Eating lunch almost never happens the way it should.
 I’m usually scarfing down a handful of something at 11, a handful of something else around 12, and another couple of handfuls of stuff around 2.
 Sounds fun, doesn’t it?
 I can’t remember the last time I took a real lunch break, or even ate my lunch without doing something else at the same time.